mcthomas/Apple-Music-CLI-Player/README.md

 <img src="np.png" width="600"/>

 Enjoy a simple "Now Playing" widget from your terminal.
 Uses standard Unix tooling/piping, AppleScript for interfacing with Apple Music, and [Viu](https://github.com/atanunq/viu) for displaying the album art images.
+It also includes keyboard shortcut bindings for basic playback controls.
+Apart from toggling shuffle, toggling repeat, and changing the Music.app-specific volume, the other controls are already accessible from the special Fn key functions/touch bar.

 Dependencies: [Viu](https://github.com/atanunq/viu), [Doug's album-art.applescript](https://dougscripts.com/itunes/2014/10/save-current-tracks-artwork/)